 Reach exists to help schools meet the complex needs of pupils identified as at risk of exclusion.

-Despite a keen awareness of the issue across the sector, fixed and permanent exclusions are high and rising, disproportionately so for children living in poverty.
+Despite a keen awareness of the issue across the sector, fixed-term and permanent exclusions remain disproportionately high for children living in poverty.

 Individual families and their children are not the only ones left paying the price when, despite their best efforts, pupils are unable to realise their potential: